 As I thought about this recently, it struck me how closely the moon resembles our lives as children of God.
 Just as the sun is the source of constant light and life for us physically, so is God the source of light and life for us spiritually.
-We are constantly in the path of His light and He is always working in our lives.
-As His children we are to be reflections of His light but what others see of us is altered by our position in relationship to Him.
-At times we do not reflect any light at all to those around us because we are casting a shadow of “self” so wide that they are firmly hidden within it.
+We are constantly in the path of His light, and He is always working in our lives.
+As His children, we are to be reflections of His light, but what others see of us is altered by our position in relationship to Him.
+At times we do not reflect any light at all to those around us because we are casting a shadow of ourselves so wide that others are firmly hidden within it.
 We begin to think our accomplishments are due to our abilities or intelligence instead of recognizing they are gifts from our heavenly Father.
-We start thinking we are important and that WE are the source of the light that others see.
-After all, look at us!
-Make no mistake, God is still working in our lives during these times of self-absorption and there is a side to us that His light is still touching.
+We may even start to think we are important and that WE are the source of the light that others see.
+Make no mistake, God is still working in our lives during these times of self-absorption, and there is a side to us that His light is still touching.
 We have simply positioned ourselves in such a way that it is impossible for us to be a reflection of that light.

 Just as the moon pulls the ocean tides, we have influence in the world around us.
 The gravitational pull of the moon actually causes the water in the oceans to bulge out from the earth’s surface toward the moon.
 The oceans on the opposite side of the earth are not pulled as strongly so they settle back closer to the earth.
 The changing of the tides is a result of the constant tug-of-war that exists between the two.
 Our influence is much the same way.
-When we are in a position that allows God’s light to be seen, the world around us can be “pulled” toward that light.
-Our influence may not be as strong with people who live in other areas but rest assured that God has people in those areas that are shining and changing the tides when the time is right.
-Make no mistake, we absolutely have an influence.
-The only question is what kind of influence do we have and how strong is it?
+When we are in a position that allows God’s light to be seen, the world around us can be pulled toward that light.
+Our influence may not be as strong with people who live in other areas, but rest assured God has people in those areas that are shining and changing the tides when the time is right.
+We absolutely have an influence on those around us.
+The only question is what kind of influence do we have, and how strong is it?
 The tides are not pulled as strongly when the moon is only a sliver of light.
-It still pulls the sea but not in the same way.
+It still pulls at the sea, but not in the same way.

 It is a fact that the strength of our faith waxes and wanes over the course of our lives.
 It does so because we are fallible human beings even though our spirits are divine.
 As long as we live in these earthly vessels, we are going to go through cycles of faith much like the moon.
-It is important to understand that even when we are in a darker phase of life or may have drifted a little off the path we are called to be on, God is still there.
+It is important to understand that even when we are in a darker phase of life or may have drifted a little off the path on which we are called, God is still there.
 He never stops shining His light on us.
-Sometimes that light is reflected to others but sometimes it serves to reveal to us how much we have gotten in the way of that reflection.
-When that occurs, it is a deeply personal and sometimes painful process existing only between us and the “sun” or in this case, the “Son.”
+Sometimes that light is reflected to others, but sometimes it serves to reveal to us how much we have gotten in the way of that reflection.
+When that occurs, it is a deeply personal and sometimes painful process existing only between us and the “sun,” or in this case, the Son.

 We have a choice every day of our lives.
 We choose whether or not to love and forgive.
 We choose to judge or show grace and mercy.
 We choose whether or not we will use the light to cast a shadow or to reflect it to the world.
 The light is constant, never changing just as it is with truth.
 It will never change.
 The only difference in what others see rests solely in the proximity of us to the light.